This agency just launched a way for brands to make social justice part of their culture

 The past few months then, as you might imagine, have tested Chung and his agency’s creativity and flexibility like never before.

 In late May, I chatted with Chung about the recent launch of Nice Sweater, a digital experiences division of the Cashmere Agency geared toward millennials and Gen-Zers.
-We talked about Nice Sweater’s cultural activations, such as the #USFirst movie screening, re-creating HBO’s The Shop at ComplexCon, and its most recent event, a virtual prom in partnership with Jack in the Box.
+We talked about Nice Sweater’s plans to utilize emerging tech platforms like Zoom, TikTok, Twitch, YouTube Live, Instagram, and Facebook Live to connect artists, brands, entertainment, and nonprofit entities virtually, as well as its most recent event, a virtual prom in partnership with Jack in the Box.

 Our new digital experiences arm Nice Sweater teamed up with @JackBox for an epic prom.
 Check out this piece in @Adweek to see how the fast food brand, @diplo, @DillonFrancis, @RaeSremmurd and more helped uncancel prom for two LA high schools.https://t.co/elNklobyGE